teddygroves/bibat/README.md

 Luckily [Stan](https://mc-stan.org/) and python libraries like [cmdstanpy](https://cmdstanpy.readthedocs.io/) and [arviz](https://arviz-devs.github.io/arviz/) support splitting your analysis up into multiple files when it starts getting unwieldy.
-Still, how exactly to do this is left up to the user and it can be tricky and tedious to decide and then remember the best way every time you start a new project.
+Still, lots of decisions need to be made about how exactly to do this and it can be tricky and tedious to choose and implement a good layout and then remember it at the start of every new project.

 cookiecutter-cmdstanpy attempts to address this problem by implementing a flexible but still effort-saving template for medium to largish statistical